-Using the U.S. Fish and Wildlife Service's (Service) Information for Planning and Consultation (IPaC) system, the PRDOH has determined that the proposed project site is located within the range of Puerto Rican boa (Epicrates inornatus now known as Chilabothrus inornatus), Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), Puerto Rican sharp-shinned hawk (Accipiter striatus venator), Puerto Rican parrot (Amazona vittata) and Puerto Rican harlequin butterfly (Atlantea tulita).
+Using the U.S. Fish and Wildlife Service's (Service) Information for Planning and Consultation (IPaC) system, the PRDOH has determined that the proposed project site is located within the range of Puerto Rican boa (Chilabothrus inornatus), Puerto Rican sharp-shinned hawk (Accipiter striatus venator), Puerto Rican harlequin butterfly (Atlantea tulita), West Indian walnut (Juglans jamaicensis) and Thelypteris yaucoensis (no common name).

-PRDOH used the Caribbean Determination Key (DKey) in the IPaC application to evaluate the potential impacts of the proposed project on federally listed species (Project code: 2024-0148960).
-Based on the answers provided, a concurrence letter was obtained for the Puerto Rican boa, Puerto
+PRDOH used the Caribbean Determination Key (DKey) in the IPaC application to evaluate the potential impacts of the proposed project on federally listed species (Project code: 2024-0142875).
+Based on the answers provided, a consistency letter was obtained for the Puerto Rican boa, which determined that the proposed actions for this project may affect, but is likely to adversely affect (MLAA) this species.
+As for the Puerto Rican sharp-shinned hawk a May affect not likely to adversely affect (NLAA) determination was obtained.